wri/comms-dev-documentation/deployments/aurora-app/readme.md

 The Aurora app is hosted on AWS S3 ("aurora-wri") with Cloudfront.

-The app itself is developed by external devs.
-They push new builds to the repo at https://github.com/vielca/auroramonitoring_builds
+The app itself is developed by external devs (Vielca).
+They push new builds to the repo at https://github.com/vielca/auroramonitoring_builds.
+That's a private repo, you may need to request access.

 ## Deployment